fg-netzwerksicherheit/multijob/docs/_sources/parallelTutorial.rst.txt

 The general workflow is:

 1. Generate a list of job configurations with the :class:`multijob.job.JobBuilder`.
-2. Turn the list into a shell script with :func:`multijob.command.shell_command_from_job`.
+2. Turn the list into a shell script with :func:`multijob.commandline.shell_command_from_job`.
     This shell script can be seen as a job queue.
 3. Process the job queue with GNU Parallel.
     This will invoke the ``runGA.py`` program.